Date Thesis Awarded

 This thesis will both explain the intricacies of the Irish-American subgenre of double-protagonist films and why this pattern is currently prevalent.
 Greven argues that the genre exists for monetary reasons because two stars are likely to draw more people to the box office.
 He also says that cinematic manhood has been building towards the split mode of masculinity, citing earlier genres like noir and the western as evidence.
 While Greven’s suggestions are valid, this thesis argues that a multitude of factors have contributed to the preponderance of Irish-American double-protagonist narratives — including but not limited to the effect of globalization, the Catholic Church priest scandal, the James “Whitey” Bulger media frenzy, and the traditional way that Irish-Americans have allowed themselves to be portrayed cinematically.
 Thus, this pattern exists simply because it reflects the current conditions of Irish-America.

 Curran, Anne Riley, "Irreconcilable Modes of Masculinity: The Prevalence of Contemporary Irish-American Double-Protagonist Films" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 937.

 Creative Commons License